 Q: Were more capital credits returned to me this year compared with previous years?

 A: Yes.
 Since 2002, the board has voted to retire 3 percent of members’ capital credits balances.
 However, this year the board recognized that many members were experiencing financial difficulties because of the coronavirus pandemic and decided to retire 5 percent.
 That change resulted in an additional $830,000 being returned to members to help them during this crisis.

 Q: What happens to my capital credits if I move?

 A: Your capital credits remain on our books until they are retired.
 That’s why it’s important to let us know of any address changes.
-This year we issued checks totaling more than $200,000 to past members.
+This year we issued checks totaling about $360,000 to past members.

 Q: Why can’t I receive my total capital credits balance when I move and no longer receive service from Rock Energy?

 A: Co-ops use the capital credits system to ensure fairness across generations.
 The equity of members who received service decades ago was used to help keep your rates affordable when you were a member.
 Now, the equity of former members is doing the same for current members.